-Pentagon: July 4th Flyovers, Tank Displays And Performances Cost $1.2 Million
+Pentagon: July 4 Flyovers, Tank Displays And Performances Cost $1.2 Million

 In all, nearly two dozen jets and helicopters representing all the military services were used, the Pentagon said.
 The aircraft were flown in from all over the country, including Virginia, Florida, Georgia, Missouri and California.

-The Pentagon also shipped two M1A2 Abrams tanks and two M2 Bradley Fighting Vehicles more than 500 miles by rail from Fort Stewart, Ga. to Washington, D.C., to be put on display.
+The Pentagon also shipped two M1A2 Abrams tanks and two M2 Bradley Fighting Vehicles more than 500 miles by rail from Fort Stewart, Ga., to Washington, D.C., to be put on display.

-In addition, three military bands from the Washington, D.C. area performed at Trump's speech from Lincoln Memorial.
-The Army Old Guard Fife and Drum Corps, the Marine Corps Silent Drill Platoon and the Marine Corps Band all participated in Trump's Lincoln Memorial Speech.
+In addition, three military bands from the Washington, D.C., area performed at Trump's speech from the Lincoln Memorial.
+The Army Old Guard Fife and Drum Corps, the Marine Corps Silent Drill Platoon and the Marine Corps Band all participated.

 "The Department of Defense has a long history of showcasing military assets to the country in order to recognize our military's contributions to the safety and security of the nation, and to assist in recruiting future generations of Service members," Defense Department officials said in the Tuesday statement.